fpsvogel/blog-2020/posts/2020-09-18-windows-terminal.md

 subtitle: and make Windows a bit more usable
 ---

+***UPDATE April 2021:** Disregard my rueful comments below, because development on Windows is a breeze now that I've started using WSL (Windows Subsystem for Linux).
+It's [so easy to set up](https://twitter.com/fpsvogel/status/1383017405551673349) that I regret not doing so as soon as I learned about it last year.
+Windows builds are now a thing of the past for me.
+Hallelujah!*

 Today's productivity how-to: set up context menu shortcuts and a global hotkey for the new Windows Terminal.

 But first, the obvious confession: I use Windows.
 I don't love Windows; it's just that the effort of switching has never seemed justified, when I'd only be trading my Windows annoyances for a new set of problems that inevitably comes with any OS.